mattheww/reference/src/visibility-and-privacy.md

 In addition to public and private, Rust allows users to declare an item as visible within a given scope.
 The rules for `pub` restrictions are as follows:
-- `pub(in path)` makes an item visible within the provided `path`. `path` must be a parent module of the item whose visibility is being declared.
+- `pub(in path)` makes an item visible within the provided `path`. `path` is interpreted in the same way as in a [`use` declaration].
+It must resolve to a parent module of the item whose visibility is being declared.
 - `pub(crate)` makes an item visible within the current crate.
 - `pub(super)` makes an item visible to the parent module.
 This is equivalent to `pub(in super)`.